The Varsity Letter in Community Service Program

 Detailed guidelines for the VLCS can be found in the VLCS application and Frequently Asked Questions, which can be downloaded above.
 If you have any questions, please contact Amy Franklin, Youth United Coordinator, firstname.lastname@example.org or 425.374.5526.

-The following school districts and individual schools have elected to offer the VLCS this school year.
-Any Snohomish County school is eligible to join the program in 2013-14.
+The following school districts have elected to offer the VLCS.
+Any Snohomish County school is eligible to join the program.

 - Everett School District